Continued from My Worlds Collide

 “Really?
 Okay, I will have to make do with one for today.
 You might not be able to handle this work.
 Have you ever worked on a tobacco field before?”

-I followed him to the field he said, “My name is Frank, by the way, what is your name?”
+I followed him to the field, “My name is Frank, by the way, what is your name?”

 He laughed and said, “Of course it is,” rolled his eyes and shook his head.

 I thought, “Really?
-His name is Frank and he is laughing at me because my name is Anna?
+Your name is Frank and you´re is laughing at me because my name is Anna?
 Yep, this is going to be a long day.”

 I said, “Yes, I can do that.”